jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 ### Encounter 4: Roc

-    Roc perched in the middle of the bridge, will fly off when approached
+    Peering through the midst a cracked beak of a Gargantuan bird; black with purple tipped feathers.
+Tt has noticed the tresspassers letting out a rapid clicking noise before the wings unfurrel and takes flight.
+Strength save DC 19 or knocked prone on a failure

+    Players can return to this Roc later with Thieves Sigil, to gain passage to Smuggler's Peak

 ### Encounter 5: Tower II

     The fog frames the bridge into the glacier with a tower built into the side maybe 50ft high; the natural ice walls stretch beyond the cloudy vision.
 Broad scaled humanoid shapes are seen tossing objects aside the stone bridge.
-A horn blows with a deep hum along a draconic greeting "You may pass but no more, Kreg has claimed this tower for now"
+A horn blows with a deep hum along a draconic greeting "You may pass but no more, Kreeg has claimed this tower for now"

     If they are asked about denizens of the tower, they only found corpses and kobolds Will not let the party enter the tower but will let the party pass